telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 ## Experimentation Environment

-The experimentation environment is hosted by a community account in FILAB’s Spain2 cloud infrastructure enabling the deployment of a virtual machine (VM) hosting an instance of Orion Context Broker (version 1.2.1), version 3.0.12 of a MongoDB database and version 0.13.0 of the Cygnus-NGSI injector.
+The experimentation environment is hosted by a community account in the FIWARE Lab cloud infrastructure enabling the deployment of a virtual machine (VM) hosting an instance of Orion Context Broker (version 1.2.1), version 3.0.12 of a MongoDB database and version 0.13.0 of the Cygnus-NGSI injector.
 The VM has the following characteristics:

         CPU: 4 (Virtual)
         RAM: 8 GB